anton-shum/anton-shum.github.io/cv.md

 ### Software engineer

-Code Factory 42, 04/2022 – present
+Neatsy, 04/2022 – present

-- Python backend development with Django and FastAPI
+- Python backend development with FastAPI, Celery
-- Setting up infrastructure on AWS
+- Development of bots for Slack and Telegram for automation

 ### Software engineer

 KION, 09/2021 – 04/2022

-- API development for machine learning models in python with FastAPI
+- API development for machine learning models in Python with FastAPI
 - Setting up cloud infrastructure and big data stores
 - Project management and communication with other teams